aptech/docs/docs/plotaddvline.rst

     plotScatter(plt, auto[.,"weight"], auto[.,"mpg"]);

     /*
-    ** Add vertical line at the median weight
+    ** Add vertical line at the 95% confidence interval for weight */
-    */

     // Compute percentiles of 'weight' variable